 It also has its own ‘secret lake’.
 How exciting!

-Nestled in the centre of Chale Island is a sacred salt water lake.
+Nestled in the center of Chale Island is a sacred saltwater lake.
 It drains and fills with the tides, and is like a black mirror.
 Because it is salt water, there are few mosquitoes too.

 There are three swimming pools here on Chale Island.
 Explorason wants to try them all, as you can imagine for a small island, this is quite a delight.
 He is an avid swimmer and ‘water baby’ these days.

 The first swimming pool is overlooking the sea, and if memory serves me correctly, it is a chlorinated pool.
 It has a central bar and little bridges, so this is great fun for him to swim around and under the bridges.